-10.2.2.1 In every ship provision shall be made for a pipeline to discharge oily bilge water of machinery spaces and oil residues (sludge) to reception facilities the discharge connections of which shall have flanges of standard dimensions in accordance with regulation 13 of Annex I to MARPOL 73/78 (Fig. 10.2.2.1).
-The pipeline shall be led to both sides of the ship.
+10.2.2.1 In every ship provision shall be made for a pipeline to discharge oily bilge water of machinery spaces and oil residues (sludge) to reception facilities, the discharge connections of which shall have flanges of standard dimensions in accordance with regulation 13 of Annex I to MARPOL 73/78 (Fig. 10.2.2.1).
+The discharge manifolds shall be located in places convenient for connection of hoses and shall have nameplates.
+The discharge manifolds shall be provided with blank flanges.